gmc-code/PC-Microbit-Extension-backup/docs/classes/inheritance.rst

 Multiple Class Inheritance
 -----------------------------

-| The code below shows an example multiple inheritance.
+| The code below shows an example of multiple inheritance.
 | The LevelSpeedGame class inherits from both classes: LevelGame, SpeedGame.

 .. code-block:: python